from __future__ import annotations

 Persistent mutable state Hook inside a :func:`@component<edifice.component>` function.

-Behaves like `React useState <https://react.dev/reference/react/useState>`_.
+Behaves like React `useState <https://react.dev/reference/react/useState>`_.

-:func:`use_state` is called with an **initial state**.
+:func:`use_state` is called with an **initial value**.

 It returns a **state value** and a